mafdezmoreno/MSP430G2-Alarm-Clock/README.md

 ## Flashing the MCU
 There are several tools to flash the compiled code into the MSC:
- * Code Composer Studio, which uses internally MSP430Flasher (recomended).
+ * Code Composer Studio, which uses internally MSP430Flasher (recommended).
  * [MSP430Flasher](https://www.ti.com/tool/MSP430-FLASHER) cl software and your favourite text editor (more work).
 A 'upload' make argument can be manually placed inside the CSS generated makefile.
- * [mpsdebuger](https://dlbeer.co.nz/mspdebug/).
+ * [mspdebuger](https://dlbeer.co.nz/mspdebug/).
 This was my favourite in the past, but I was unable to make in work, maybe mspdebuger is not compatible with current TI compiler.

 [More info about upload code using MSP430Flasher here](https://github.com/mafdezmoreno/Testing_MSP430G2)

-### Hadware Connections:
+### Hardware Connections:

 Connect the following signals from the debugger to the target MCU.